secretstartups/handbook/readmes/wayne-haber/development-director-shadow-experiment.html.md

 Since then, I have been thinking of doing something similar but smaller in scale.
 In July of 2021, I asked my teams if they would be interested in remotely shadowing me and several team members expressed interest as they wanted to learn what I do, how I do it, and how I make decisions.

-I am experimenting for a couple of months with a smaller scope and smaller-scale shadow program than the CEO Shadow Program, open to anyone in engineering.
+I am experimenting for a couple of months with a smaller scope and smaller-scale shadow program than the CEO Shadow Program.
 If it goes well, I will continue it and iteratively improve it.
 If it doesn't go well, I will end it.

 ### Who can apply to be a part of the program?

-* This program is currently open to any team member on our engineering team.
-If it is successful, it will be opened up to the rest of the company.
+* This program is currently open to all GitLab team members.

 ### Process for requesting to be a shadow